moveit/moveit.ros.org/install-moveit2/source/index.markdown

     for repo in moveit2/moveit2.repos $(f="moveit2/moveit2_$ROS_DISTRO.repos"; test -r $f && echo $f); do vcs import < "$repo"; done rosdep install -r --from-paths . --ignore-src --rosdistro $ROS_DISTRO -y

+## Middleware

+We recommend CycloneDDS as a middleware.
+Note: this makes all nodes started using this RMW incompatible with any other nodes not using Cyclone DDS.

+    sudo apt install ros-$ROS_DISTRO-rmw-cyclonedds-cpp
+    export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp

+You may want to add `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp` to your ~/.bashrc to source it automatically.

 ## Build MoveIt